Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 You can set up many payment options using Stripe in WooCommerce.

-To add a PayPal payment gateway t to your WooCommerce store, follow these steps:
+To add a PayPal payment gateway to your WooCommerce store, follow these steps:

 Step 1: Connect the WooCommerce store to PayPal

-You must install and activate the PayPal AngelEye payment gateway plugin and connect to your account.
+You must install and activate the PayPal AngelEYE payment gateway plugin, then connect it to your account.

 Step 2: Enable PayPal commerce